shalikadulaj/IoT-Mini-Project-1/README.md

 	Add Data Source > Select Amazon Timestream > Select default region (should be equal to Endpoint region)

-Add data base, table and measure.
+Add database, table, and measure.
 Then save.

-Now you are successfully connected the data source.
+Now you are successfully connected to the data source.
 Then using Grafana, you can create a dashboard as you need.

 </details>